-Where individuals choose to terminate their employment, or they are considered a "bad leaver", or in the event that employment is terminated for cause, any unvested options or conditional sharebased award should normally lapse.
-Individuals that do not meet the good leaver criteria should be treated as a "bad leaver".
+Where individuals choose to terminate their employment, or they are considered a bad leaver, or in the event that employment is terminated for cause, any unvested options or conditional share-based award should normally lapse.
+Shareholders expect bad leavers would not receive annual bonus payments.
+Individuals that do not meet the good leaver criteria should be treated as a bad leaver.